Recoverable Robust Optimization with Commitment: Preliminaries

 \section{Preliminaries}

-We consider simple undirected graphs $G$ with node set $V(G)$ and edge set $E(G)$; we may omit $G$ if it is clear.
-A \emph{stable set} $U$ of $G$ is a subset of vertices $U\subseteq V(G)$ such that the induced subgraph $G[U]$ is edgeless.
-A \emph{matching}~$M$ in $G$ is a set of disjoint edges in $G$.
-A graph is {\em bipartite} if the vertex set can be partitioned into two disjoint sets $A$ and $B$ such that all edges have one endpoint in $A$ and one in $B$.
-An {\em interval graph} is a graph that has an interval representation: Each vertex $v \in V$ can be associated with an interval $i_v$ on the real line and two vertices share an edge if and only if their corresponding intervals overlap.
-Bipartite and interval graphs can be recognized in polynomial time.
+We consider simple undirected graphs consisting of a set of nodes denoted by $V(G)$ and a set of edges denoted by $E(G)$.
+Occasionally, we omit the notation $G$ and instead only write $V$ or $E$.
+A \emph{stable set}, widely also known as an \emph{independent set} in a graph $G$ is a subset of vertices $V'\subseteq V$ such that the induced subgraph $G[V']$ does not contain any edge.
+A \emph{matching} in a graph consists of a set of pairwise-disjoint edges.
+A graph $G$ is {\em bipartite} if the vertex set can be partitioned into two disjoint sets $V = A\ \dot\cup\ B$ such that each edge $e \in E$ has one endpoint in $A$ and the other in $B$.
+An {\em interval graph} is a graph that has an interval representation: each vertex $v \in V$ can be associated with an interval $i_v$ on the real line and two vertices share an edge if and only if their corresponding intervals intersect.
+The \emph{line graph} of a graph $G$ contains the vertex set corresponding to $E(G)$, and there is an edge between two vertices if and only if the corresponding edges share an endpoint in~$G$.